anyoptimization/pymoo/doc/source/installation.rst

 .. code:: bash

-    pip install -U pymoo
+    pip install -U --no-cache-dir pymoo

-If you have already installed an older version of the framework, you can force update by using the *-U* option as shown above.
+If you have already installed an older version of the framework, you can force update by using the `-U` option as shown above.
+Also, `no-cache-dir` makes pip to check for the latest release on the remote server without using any local data of packages cached before.

 To forcefully fetch and recompile the package might be necessary to disable the local cache created by pip.